open-telemetry/oteps/text/0266-move-oteps-to-spec.md

   - `0000-template.md` -> `oteps/0000-template.md`
 - Update the specification `Makefile` to include linting, spell checking, link checking and TOC-ing the oteps directory.
 - A one-time cleanup of OTEP markdown upon import to the specification repository.
-- Close existing OTEP PRs and ask folks to reopen against the specificaiton repository.
+- Close existing OTEP PRs and ask folks to reopen against the specification repository.
 - New labels within the specification repository to tag OTEPs, including automation to set these on PR open.
 - Updating contributing guidelines to include a section about OTEPs.